OnlyRipper/Poker-Game-Streamer.Bot/README.md

 🔘 It works with Currency Core extension ( https://extensions.streamer.bot/docs?topic=49 ) just enable the subAction.

 🔘 Download the .txt file and copy all the text inside - Go to Streamer.Bot - Imports Tab - Add the text to the Import Field.
-*I have updated some bugs and changed some code*
+*I have fixed some bugs and updated some code*
 [Copy ME.txt](https://github.com/user-attachments/files/16792312/Copy.ME.txt)

 🔘 In the Sub-Actions check all the comments and replace the fields with yours